-Sam’s new book, History Repeating: Why Populists Rise and Governments Fall, forthcoming in April 2018, explains today’s political dysfunction by showing that it has all happened before.
-It tells the stories of Argentina’s century of populism and decline, of the great American populist Huey Long, and of the divisive, populist billionaire who governed Thailand, among others – and in the process offers unexpected insight into what is happening now and what might happen next.
+Sam’s new book, History Repeating: Why Populists Rise and Governments Fall, published in April 2018, explains today’s tumultuous politics by showing that it has all happened before.
+It tells the stories of Argentina’s century of populism and decline, of the great American populist Huey Long, and of the divisive, populist billionaire who governed Thailand, among others – and in the process offers insight into what is happening now and what might happen next.

 Sam came to present to our board of directors in Munich last year … very engaging and insightful.Graeme Watt, President, Technology Solutions EMEA at Avnet